barrymister/barrymister.github.io/_posts/2023-11-15-status-update.markdown

 I put together a subdomain for my resume.

-Work in progress but it is here https://resume.barrymister.com/
+Work in progress but here's my [resume](https://resume.barrymister.com/).

 Also, had a breakthrough on soemthing very challenging today.